-We use equality impact assessments (EqIAs) as an assessment tool to demonstrate our work complies with equalities legislation and to explore our data and insight on equality issues.
+We use equality impact assessments (EqIAs) as a tool to demonstrate our work complies with equalities legislation and to explore our data and insight on equality issues.
 It helps us to understand the impact of our activities on different groups of people and any action we need to take as a result.

-This version of our EqIA reflects the further work we've done to respond to Covid-19 between 31 August and 31 October 2020.
-It covers all aspects of our response, including temporary registration, emergency standards, changes to fitness to practise, registration and registration appeals processes, revalidation, communications and intelligence.
+This EqIA reflects our work responding to Covid-19 across all our regulatory functions, including temporary registration, emergency standards, fitness to practise, registration and registration appeals processes, revalidation, communications and intelligence.